belle2/FastBDT/DOCS.md

 ---

-### 8. Performance
+### 7. Performance

-Keeping FastBDT fast is a core project requirement - several tests in `src/test_Performance.cxx` assert that training time scales as expected, and `examples/Benchmark.cxx` measures training, inference, and (de)serialisation across dataset sizes.
+Several tests in `tests/test_Performance.cxx` assert that training time scales as expected, and `examples/Benchmark.cxx` measures training, inference and (de)serialisation across dataset sizes.
-Running it before and after changes is a good way to catch regressions:
+Running the benchmark before and after a change is a good way to catch regressions:

 ```bash
 g++ examples/Benchmark.cxx -o Benchmark -O3 -lFastBDT_static \